zhangyunhao116/skipmap/readme.md

 In these situations, `sync.Map` is better

-- Only one goroutine use the map for most of the time, such as insert a batch of elements and then use only `Load` (use built-in map is even better).
+- Only one goroutine access the map for most of the time, such as insert a batch of elements and then use only `Load` (use built-in map is even better).

 ## QuickStart

-See [Go doc](https://pkg.go.dev/github.com/ZYunH/skipmap) for more information.
+See [Go doc](https://pkg.go.dev/github.com/zhangyunhao116/skipmap) for more information.

 ```go
 package main